-Canadian Geospace Monitoring Program
+Canadian Geospace Monitoring

 When most people hear the words "weather forecast", they expect to hear something about clouds, rain, snow or winds.

 But now, Canadian scientists are working to provide another kind of forecast—a space weather forecast that will predict turbulent events in the highest reaches of the Earth's atmosphere where it meets a flood of electromagnetic radiation and electrically charged particles.

 The solar radiation and particles interact in complex ways with both the upper atmosphere and the Earth's magnetic field, causing a range of effects including the auroras and space storms that can damage satellites and spacecraft, disrupt communications around the world and overload power networks on the ground.

 Events like these make this vast and often tumultuous area of geospace of great economic as well as scientific importance.

 "There are billions dollars of space assets in that region of space," said John Manuel, a program scientist with the Canadian Space Agency (CSA), one of the agencies funding the effort to improve forecasting of space weather.
 "When the weather there is rough, those assets can be damaged and sometimes destroyed."

 In 1989, a space storm knocked out Hydro Quebec's electrical grid, causing a nine-hour blackout and multi-million-dollar losses.
 In 1994, two Canadian communications satellites, Anik E-1 and E-2, were disabled by space storms at a cost of hundreds of millions of dollars.
 Many other satellites have malfunctioned, interrupting media services and cell phone and Global positioning system (GPS) navigation systems.

 Manuel noted that high-flying aircraft, especially those that follow polar routes, are also affected by space weather and the higher levels of radiation it can create.

 "There are an increasing number of flights across the North Pole and those regions are less protected from disturbances in space," said Manuel.